kuraoka/rhapsody-groovy-tutorial/vitepress/ibm-engineering-info/index.md

 ## IBM Rational Quality Manager:  Information type steps in manual test scripts

+### PublishedAt
+2017-04-13T18:59:48Z

-### PublishedAt: 2017-04-13T18:59:48Z
+### Tags

-### Tags: ['IBM', 'Rational', 'test script', 'Information step type', 'Execution Step Type', 'Collaborative Lifecycle Management', 'manual test case', 'Test Script Preferences']
+['IBM', 'Rational', 'test script', 'Information step type', 'Execution Step Type', 'Collaborative Lifecycle Management', 'manual test case', 'Test Script Preferences']

-### Description:
+### Description
 This video tutorial demonstrates how to create an Information type step when you author a manual test script.
 An Information step is a non-executable, read-only step.
 This new type of step was introduced in Rational Quality Manager v6.0.3.

 For more information on v6.0.3 of Rational Quality Manager, see https://jazz.net/downloads/clm.
 Also refer to the Rational Quality Manager Knowledge Center at: http://www.ibm.com/support/knowledgecenter/SSYMRC_6.0.3/com.ibm.rational.test.qm.doc/topics/c_qm_top.html